 Pile’s name is recorded on the Wall of the Missing at Cambridge American Cemetery, an American Battle Monuments Commission site in England, along with the others still missing from World War II.
 A rosette will be placed next to his name to indicate he has been accounted for.

-Pile will be buried on a date that has yet to be determined in Arlington National Cemetery.
+Pile will be buried in Arlington National Cemetery, on Oct.
+31,2023.

 For family and funeral information, contact the Army Casualty Office at (800) 892-2490.